강의

 • Recruitment Period

-• 2026 Second Half, 1st Cohort (Maximum 2-3 people selected)
+• 2026 Second Half, Cohort 1 (Maximum 2-3 people selected)

 • Eligibility Requirements

-• Regardless of major/non-major,
+• Regardless of major or non-major,

 1. Final System Design Project Submission